purplenoodlesoop/purple-starter/README.md

 Specific to concrete state manager.
 This starter does not force any state management, and end user is free to choose from available options.
 It's recommended to use any state manager that enforces immutable state, and `Cubit` from the package `flutter_bloc` is one of the options.
 Please, just don't use GetX.

-### Widgets layer
+### widget layer

 WIP

 Represents the layout of the screen.
-Host Store instance injected using `StoreProvider`, binding their lifecycle to their own, and supply selected state into widgets.
-Uses Stores to provide state to widgets, but never uses it itself and never uses modules.
-Uses `Binder`/`Selector` with Display widgets and `El` with Act widgets, supplying an Element to them.
+Host Store instance injected using `StoreProvider`, binding their lifecycle to their own, and supply selected state into widget.
+Uses Stores to provide state to widget, but never uses it itself and never uses module.
+Uses `Binder`/`Selector` with Display widget and `El` with Act widget, supplying an Element to them.

 ## Code style

 ### It is a functional starter, and functional style is highly encouraged.

 Usage of non-data and non-widget classes should be limited, and functions must be used as a basic building block.
-For convenience, readability and discoverability, it is suggested to use named imports only on Modules.
+For convenience, readability and discoverability, it is suggested to use named imports only on module.

 ### Decomposition and loose coupling should be always kept in mind.